edbzn/edbzn.dev/content/blog/cross-framework-i18n-with-angular-localize-and-nx/index.md

 By leveraging `@angular/localize` tooling as a universal i18n foundation, we can build a consistent and robust internationalization system across different **frameworks** and **platforms**.

-The same Babel plugins, the same `$localize` API, and the same translation format work everywhere, whether you're working with Webpack, Vite, or any other build tool, the core transformation logic remains identical.

 Because we've standardized on a single i18n approach across our entire monorepo, we can now build upon this foundation and continuously improve the system.
 Here are some ideas to take it further:

 - **Enforce conventions with [Nx Powerpack](https://nx.dev/docs/enterprise/conformance)**: Use conformance rules to validate that all message IDs follow your naming conventions (e.g., `feature.component.message`), ensure ICU syntax is correct, or prevent hardcoded strings in components.